End of School Year Science Activities- Discover Mentos and Diet Coke Geysers For The Last Days of School

 Day 1: Exploring the Headspace in a Bottle.

 Have you ever wondered why the soda isn’t filled to the top?
 The answer will surprise you and your students.
-The students will explore two bottles to see which explodes the most.
+The students will explore two bottles to see which one explodes the most.
 They will shake a full bottle and compare it to a bottle with a headspace.

 Day 2 and 3: What do bubbles cling to?